Family Markers: Using Multiply-Affected Families to Identify Risk Genes

 2. Build a pedigree using bioinformatics tools (R).

-• An internet connection for this activity as written (using Posit Cloud)
+• A device with an internet connection for this activity as written (using Posit Cloud), access to the data hosted at https://genomicseducation.org/data/pedigree_data.csv.

 Scientific Topics